 1988

-Walter Kadlubowski Jr. and Rich Raclawski began building Eagle brand concertinas in Prospect Heights, Illinois.
+Walter Kadlubowski Jr. and Rich Raclawski begin building Eagle brand concertinas in Prospect Heights, Illinois.

 1989

-John Bernhardt and Ed Cogana purchase Star Concertina in Chicago, Illinois.
-Bernhardt eventually becomes sole owner.
+John Bernhardt and Ed Cogana purchase Star Concertina and relocate the company to Cicero, Illinois.
+Shortly after, Bernhardt buys Cogana’s share to become the company’s sole owner.

 Bob Novak becomes the sole owner of Echo Concertina.